 Data privacy and security extends beyond your company.
 It actually forwards to all of your vendors, services providers, third party apps, and anyone else that processes (or handles) your data – whether an advertising platform, email provider, marketing technology, or even your appointment booking system.

-- If your vendor hasn’t gone through these audits, you can put them through a Vendor Security Assessment – which is essentially an extensive Excel spreadsheet (or, if they’re modern, software!) that asks all sorts of questions about how your vendor approaches data security.
+- Vendor Security Assessment.
+If your vendor hasn’t gone through these audits, you can put them through a Vendor Security Assessment (VSA) – which is essentially an extensive Excel spreadsheet (or, if they’re modern, software!) that asks all sorts of questions about how your vendor approaches data security.
+Here’s what goes into a VSA:

 Let us Help